 HTHC is the intersection of yoga and social justice.
 Hands to Heart Center – Yoga for the People.

-free yoga classes for people living with addiction, poverty & trauma in Boston.
+free yoga classes for people living with addiction, poverty + trauma in Greater Boston.

-Hands to Heart Center – Yoga for the People is a non-profit yoga service organization that shares the healing practice of yoga with people affected by addiction, poverty and trauma through connecting yoga teachers with volunteer opportunities in low-income, under-served neighborhoods of Boston.
-Hands to Heart Center was created by Susan Lovett, in April, 2014.
+Hands to Heart Center – Yoga for the People is a non-profit organization that shares the healing practice of yoga with people affected by addiction, poverty and trauma through connecting yoga teachers with volunteer opportunities in low-income, under-served neighborhoods of Greater Boston.
+Hands to Heart Center was founded by Susan Lovett, in April, 2014.
 Susan is a licensed clinical social worker, a licensed K-8 teacher and a registered yoga teacher who has worked with urban, low-income youth and families in the greater Boston area for over 20 years.
 In 2012, she received the Distinguished Contribution to Human Services Award from UMass Boston and in 2013, she received the Hubie Jones Urban Service Award from the Boston University School of Social Work.
 Susan is a member of the Yoga Service Council, has been designated an Accessible Yoga Ambassador and is a partner of the Yoga & Body Image Coalition.
 She’s also featured on the national Yoga Activist website for her work with Hands to Heart Center.
 Susan is a full time social worker at a high-poverty Boston Public School where she works with youth and families with trauma.
 In addition, Susan teaches part-time at the Boston University School of Social Work and is a board member of both Girls Rock Campaign Boston and the Frederick School.
 She’s a member of the Boston Public Schools’ District Wellness Committee and a co-founder of Boston’s Socially Engaged Yoga Network (BSEYN).
+Susan is a member of the Trauma Center Trauma Sensitive Yoga (TCTSY) teaching team and leads a weekly TCTSY class at the JRI Trauma Center.

 As a yoga student, social worker and yoga teacher, Susan has both experienced and witnessed the many beneficial and transformative effects of yoga.
-The motivation for creating Hands to Heart Center came from the understanding that yoga is generally inaccessible in many neighborhoods of Dorchester, Roxbury and Mattapan that have the most low-income families, the highest community and domestic violence rates and the highest rates of asthma, obesity and trauma in the state of Massachusetts.
+The motivation for creating Hands to Heart Center came from the understanding that yoga is generally inaccessible inneighborhoods that have the most low-income families, the highest community and domestic violence rates and the highest rates of asthma, obesity and trauma in the state of Massachusetts.
 Yoga is an effective and enjoyable practice, but also an expensive one.
 The primary goals of Hands to Heart Center are to remove obstacles to learning yoga and to mobilize yoga teachers as volunteers.